LayMui/website-hugo/exampleSite/content/english/post/faith-towards-God.md

 3. Keep on looking at Jesus.

-Romans 8:32 He who did not spare His own Son but delivered Him up for us all

-How shall He not with Him freely give you all things.
+Romans 8:32 He who did not spare His own Son but delivered Him up for us all How shall He not with Him freely give you all things.

 When you get a revelation of Him then you have a revelation that everything else comes with Him.

-Alot of times we are trying to put faith in things but are not putting gaith in the Person of Jesus.
+Alot of times we are trying to put faith in things but are not putting faith in the Person of Jesus.

 When you put faith in the Healer (Jesus), healing come as a byproduct.

-THe people came to Jesus becgiause they has faith in Him as the Healder and they were not exercising the faith so much in healing but the Healer.
+The people came to Jesus because they has faith in Him as the Healer and they were not exercising the faith so much in healing but the Healer.

 A faith problem is always a relationship problem.
-Selah.